SEC642/bookmarker/README.txt

 Database tables have to inserted correctly so do the following in Mysql:

-create database bookmarks;
+create database bookmarkr;
-use bookmarks;
+use bookmarkr;
 CREATE TABLE users (
     id INT AUTO_INCREMENT PRIMARY KEY,
     email VARCHAR(255) NOT NULL,